Net Metering for a Rate G or Rate M customer-generator – Option I

 Managing your surplus bank

-Your surplus bank will be initially reset to zero on March 31 of the first even year following your initial sign‑up.
-After that, it will be reset to zero at the start of the consumption period beginning after a date you select that falls within the 24 months following the sign‑up date and every 24 months thereafter.
+Your surplus bank will be reset to zero for the first time on March 31 of the even year following your enrollment.
+After that, it will be reset to zero every 24 months.

 Example